CatWithNineLives/RCP/README.md

 # The Road Coloring Problem

+As a project in the Professor Nagpaul Fellowship, I presented a paper on the ['The Road Coloring Problem'](https://en.wikipedia.org/wiki/Road_coloring_theorem) conjectured by  Roy Adler and Benjamin Weiss (1970) and proved by Avraham Trahtman(2009).

+The aim of this project was to undertand the Road Coloring Theorem, recreate the paper, present it in an accessible manner with a python implementation.
-I carried out this project to first read the paper, 'The Road Coloring Problem' conjectured by  Roy Adler and Benjamin Weiss (1970) and proved by Avraham Trahtman(2009) and then wrote a real life application for it by taking the the roads around campus as edges and several landmarks as nodes.
-The problem deals with finding the synchronising coloring for a particular type of graph, such that no matter which node on the graph you start from , you shall always reach the same destination if you follow the coloring.
+The real life application of the project was to take the the roads around campus as edges and several landmarks as nodes.
+The problem deals with finding the synchronising coloring for a graph following certain properties, such that no matter which node on the graph you start from , you shall always reach the same destination if you follow the coloring.